 Many people think about light bulbs in the same way they think about paper towels for their kitchen: purely pragmatic objects that are best purchased generic, in bulk, and at discount.
 But if you aspire to create a truly warm and welcoming home, this mindset robs you of the unexpected pleasure of finding the perfect bulb to complement every room and light fixture.

 To help you navigate the many differences in shape, size, and style of light bulb that are available today, we’ve created the short guide below.
-If you need additional help choosing the perfect bulb for your Schoolhouse fixture, feel free to stop by one of our stores or contact our Customer Support Team.
+If you need additional help choosing the perfect bulb for your Schoolhouse fixture, feel free to contact our Customer Support Team.